More-Wrong/Factorio-True-Nukes/README.md

  - The 88mm cannon shells have the same yield as the upgraded base (or 75mm) cannon rounds (4 ton), and the upgraded version has an 8 ton yield.
  - The 128mm cannon shells have the same yield as the upgraded 88mm cannon rounds (8 ton), and the upgraded version has the same 20 ton yield as the base rocket.

-#### The 100kt
+#### The 100kt and 1Mt
 The 100kt nuclear weapon is only just usable.
 There is a significant change that it will run your game out of memory and crash it, so it is recommended to ensure that nothing else is running (this particularly applies to web browsers, as they use loads of memory), and that it is only detonated on machines with 16GB of memory or more.
 It was recorded using almost 10GB of memory during a detonation in a late game factory.
-Use with caution.
+Be very careful.

+However bad the 100kt is, the 1Mt is worse.
+It only sometimes works, and the game can crash for no reason.
+It can use up to 16GB of memory, and so should only be detonated on machines with 20GB of memory or more.
+I honestly cannot think of a use for such a weapon, other that to show quite how big a real nuke is.

 ### Thermobaric weapons
 The mod also adds Thermobaric weapons.
 These are weapons using lots of fuel which ignites with the air.
 The most well known example is the fuel air bomb, but other types exist.
 These are not nukes (by any stretch of the imagination), but they rely on similar systems (the blast wave, etc) and are, with some imagination, like early-game nukes.